danobi/dxuuu.xyz/src/barebones-website.md

 1. I write a post or make a change to my website.
 I do this using Pandoc flavored markdown.

-2. I push the commit to my site's Github repo. *Note, I could use any git hosting service here, including my own*.
+2. I push the commit to my site's Github repo.
+Note: I could use any git hosting service here, including my own.

-3. A systemd timer eventually fires.
+3. Then on my server a systemd timer eventually fires.
 It pulls down the most recent commits and compiles all the Markdown files to HTML.
 It then updates my webserver's hosting directory.

 4. Some unfortunate soul visits my website and my webserver serves them this junk.